 Then again, Turkey is in negotiations with Russia to buy an S400 air defense system.
 Welcome to what is often referred to as Byzantine geopolitics in the Middle East.

-Posted by Gordon Duff, Senior Editor on February 28, 2017, With 9762 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on February 28, 2017, With 10184 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.